Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 Get your money online!
 You can either pick up your money in person at a participating location or have it deposited directly into your bank account.
 Visit a local MoneyGram in your area to pay back your approved funds!

-Taking a loan out against your car is similar to taking out a loan against your home.
+Borrow money against your vehicle title is similar to taking out a loan against your home.
 You borrow money against its value and repay according to your loan terms.
-To learn more about your options when using your car as collateral, talk to Montana Capital a licensed title loan lender in US.
+To learn more about your options when using your car as collateral, talk to us a licensed title loan lender in US.

-The minimum loan amount varies from state to state.
-Unlike some states where you can find loans under $1,000, Montana Capital has a minimum loan amount of $2,600 and a maximum loan amount of $20,000.
+The minimum loan amount varies by state.
+While some states offer loans under $1,000, our minimum loan amount is $500, with a maximum of $50,000.

 - The title of the vehicle in your name